Mehranalam/Mehranalam/README.md

 ### Telegram Bot:
   - A Telegram group bot to manage the group to prevent the entry of suspicious and malicious people in order to harm the group by actions such as: spam, scam, ads, etc. (CAPTCHA with Emoji) : **https://github.com/Mehranalam/Emoji**

+  - Diara Colab is an automatic article receiving service that is integrated with Google Scholar.
+It is designed to streamline the process of collecting and managing academic publications by automatically pulling in articles relevant to your research interests: **https://github.com/Mehranalam/Diara-Colab**

 <br>

 - More : https://github.com/Mehranalam?tab=repositories